CSsoftwareeng/movie_recommender_system/README.md

 ### Recommend movies given a movie title

-The program calculates the average movie rating of similiar movies and recommends movies in the highest order(These processes are executed in rankGenreBasedRating method in RatingCalculator.class).
+The program calculates the average movie rating of similar movies and recommends movies in the highest order(These processes are executed in rankGenreBasedRating method in RatingCalculator.class).
 The program only uses data from users who rated a given movie above the average rating of each user(These processes are executed in searchFavoriteUsers method in UserList.class).
 And movies that match the genre of the given movie are recommended.
 Similar to recommending movies based on given user data, if the limit is not met, the number of matching genres is reduced by 1(These processes are executed in searchSimilarID method in MovieList.class).

 ---